allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 we have new tutorial material to show you how to do that.
 So the goal here was to simplify a lot of parts and make the learning curve, the barrier to entry much lower that's one major bit, another major bit is updated models.
 The transformer revolution of the last couple of years, in some sense, kind of passed us by.
 We had been distracted on other things.
-Luke left AI 2, I moved to Southern California and started co-advising PhD students and focusing a lot more of my time on mentoring research projects.
+Luke left AI2, I moved to Southern California and started co-advising PhD students and focusing a lot more of my time on mentoring research projects.